 Myriam Dom | Museum Guide for All Audiences (French Sign Language)

 “Marthe Donas is one of the first Abstractionism painters from the 1920s, as you understand from the series of drawings Lying Nude nr.
 1, 2, 3 and 4.
 Donas had to invent a parallel identity to achieve the recognition of her peers as an artist.
 When she turned 34, the art world chose to refer to her as TOUR DONAS or TOUR DONASKY.
-Male artists preferred to give her this mysterious nickname, that could be mistaken for a man’s name, and which “fitted” her rigorous (in other words manly) painting better.”
+Male artists preferred to give her this mysterious nickname, which could be mistaken for a man’s name, and which “fitted” her rigorous (in other words manly) painting better.”